 In order to be considered for most WSF scholarships, you must first complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.*

-*Students who are unable to complete the FAFSA (such as non-citizens without a green card or permanent status) are still eligible to apply through the WSF scholarship portal after December 15.
+*Students who are unable to complete the FAFSA (such as non-citizens without a green card or permanent status) can still apply through the WSF scholarship portal after January 1.

 Need help or more information on how to fill out the FAFSA?
 Visit cfnc.org

-Most of our scholarships are accessed through a One-Stop Scholarship Application.
-This means that you will be automatically considered for the scholarships for which you are eligible—with just one application.
+Most of our scholarships are accessed through our online One-Stop Scholarship Application.
+This means you will be automatically considered for all the scholarships for which you are eligible—with just one application.
 You’ll need to complete the application in full and provide supplemental materials.
 We’ll take it from there!

 Here’s how the process works: